gbenroscience/layit/README.md

 If you have a `div` or some other html element that you wish to load the parsed xml layout into, then set the html element's id into the `options` object and the view should load on the element just fine.<br><br>

+### NOTE: We have changed the default root element from `document.body` to a root div on `document.body`, since we learnt the hard way that libs like SweetAlert will display at the back of the layout if we make `document.body` the default parent element.
+The `BODY_ID` field still exists however and will still be the id of the root div.

 ### XML Templates